-The Wake Forest Renaissance Centre is northern Wake County's newest cultural arts and event venue.
+The Wake Forest Renaissance Centre is northern Wake County's premier cultural arts and event venue.

 Located at 405 S. Brooks St., in the heart of downtown Wake Forest, the facility features 10,000 square feet of versatile event and meeting space providing the perfect venue for a variety of events and activities, including exhibits, concerts, plays, recitals, conferences and private celebrations.